Sunday, September 18

 If you have accepted Jesus as your Lord and Savior, please consider taking the next step and proclaiming your faith and trust in Christ through baptism.
 Baptism takes place several times a year during our Sunday morning worship services at the Main Campus.
-The next Baptism Sunday will be announced soon.
+The next Baptism Sunday will take place on September 18.
+Date of mandatory pre-class to be announced.
+Stay tuned.

 Celebrate new life.